• Skip to main content

 This class is a practicum in which the student will prepare a written business plan for an actual venture, business or nonprofit, which he/she plans to implement in the future.
 It will be very helpful if the student enters the course with the idea for this venture.
 Typed drafts of the plan and oral presentations of various sections will be submitted and presented during the course.
 Individuals from the business and/or nonprofit sectors will be involved in providing constructive criticism throughout the process.

-Choose one of the following required MKT courses:
+Choose three of the following Elective ENT courses:

 Course Description